JuliaLinhart/diffusions-for-sbi/README.md

   ```
   python sbibm_results.py --compute_dist --tasks <main/extra/all>
   ```
-  to compute the distances (this might take some time).
-Precomputed results can be found in `results/sbibm/<task_name>/metrics/`.
+  to compute the distances.
+This might take some time.
+By default, precomputed results are loaded and can be found in `results/sbibm/<task_name>/metrics/`.

   To quickly generate the figures, run
   ```